-Marc Hochstein became the editor-in-chief of American Banker in July 2014.
-He joined the publication in 1998 as a reporter covering mortgages and has steadily added responsibility over the years.
-At one time or another he has overseen American Banker's coverage of consumer finance, payments and community banking; the vibrant opinion blog BankThink; the wildly popular Morning Scan newsletter; and the reinvigoration of SourceMedia's mortgage publications.
-Marc was responsible for some of the earliest serious coverage of bitcoin anywhere and chairs SourceMedia's successful Blockchains + Digital Currencies conference series.
+Marc Hochstein was the editor-in-chief of American Banker from July 2014 to September 2017.
+He joined the publication in 1998 as a reporter covering mortgages and steadily added responsibility over the years.
+At one time or another he oversaw American Banker's coverage of consumer finance, payments and community banking; the vibrant opinion blog BankThink; the wildly popular Morning Scan newsletter; and the reinvigoration of SourceMedia's mortgage publications.
+Marc was responsible for some of the earliest serious coverage of bitcoin anywhere and chaired SourceMedia's successful Blockchains + Digital Currencies conferences from 2014-2017.

 Social Finance’s application for an industrial loan charter has not only drawn opposition from a coalition of incumbent banks and community activists, it also serves as a microcosm of several perennial debates in financial services policy.

 The CEO of Keefe, Bruyette & Woods, a top matchmaker for bank mergers, explains why large banks will soon return to dealmaking after a long absence, the case for starting new banks and the enduring value of branches.